deathworlders/online/content/books/deathworlders/chapter-70-death-eye-pt1.md

 Ian had to admit, his first impression had been wrong.
 Dora might come across as bubbly and ditzy, but she had *focus* when it came to doing her job.

 After a few minutes of watching, he decided he’d seen enough and the best thing was to leave her to it.
 They traded see-you-laters, and he slipped out of her control blister to continue his exploration.
+He grinned when, behind him, he heard the deafening pop music resume.

 He found Morwk elbows deep in the wall near the crew quarters, an impressive feat for a Kwmbwrw: Morwk's arms were longer than Ian was tall.
 He had a wheeled tool cart next to him, with an assortment of gizmos neatly laid out atop it and ready to use.